Bollards Buyers Guide

 Warranty/Insurance and Life Span

-Bollards by their very nature are built to stand the test of time.
+Bollards are built to stand the test of time.
 Depending on your choice of materials and the environment you’ve placed your bollard in, it may require some level of maintenance to maximise life span.
-We here at Bollards Direct offer you a 12 month guarantee on across our range of bollards.

-- -Access Control is when Bollards can allow vehicles onto a premises, whether it be lift out & lockable where you manually lift the bollard out or telescopic where the bollard goes down into the ground.
+When Bollards allow vehicles to access a premises, whether it be left out & lockable where you manually lift the bollard out or telescopic where the bollard goes into the ground.

-We at Bollards Direct hope this bollard buyers guide has been useful.
-If you have any questions please call us on 0845 302 0602 or email our customer service team at email@example.com
+We hope this Bollard Buyers Guide has been useful.
+If you have any further questions please call us on 0845 302 0602 or email our customer service team at email@example.com